 American Express Platinum Card

 If you are looking for a high-end card that packs a punch, with no pre-set spending limit, and access to one of the best private jet programs out there, this is the card you want in your wallet.
 Not only does it have excellent travel insurances, the Amex Express Platinum is one of the only cards on the market that allows you to redeem points for private flights.
-It also offers 5x Rewards points per dollar when you book your flights directly with Amex Travel.
-You also get to enjoy discounts with their ‘Wheels Up Premium Private Jet Program.'
+It also offers 3 Rewards points per dollar when you book eligible with Amex Travel Online.
+You also get to enjoy discounts with their ‘Wheels Up Premium Private Jet Program.’

 Read more about the American Express Platinum Card